adaltas/node-each/README.md

   Resume the scheduling of new functions, see the throttling section.
 It returns a promise that resolves once all previously scheduled and paused items are resolved.

 ## Iteration

+### Resolution order

+Output order is consistent with input order.
+The value returned by a function or resolved by a promise is always returned in the same position as it was originally defined.

 ### Iteration with any type of values